Trying to navigate the minefield of laundry detergents with a gluten intolerance is a tough job.

-Most manufacturers don’t disclose their gluten-status and even those that do can provide misleading claims that put you and your family at risk.
+Most manufacturers don’t disclose their gluten-free status and even those that do can provide misleading claims that put you and your family at risk.

 I’ve spent a week analyzing the top nine laundry detergents that are gluten free, eco-friendly, and sustainable.
-I have also factored in their contribution to the environment, carbon neutrality, cost, and cleaning efficiency.
+I have also factored in their contributions to the environment, carbon neutrality, cost, and cleaning efficiency.

 Let’s dive in.